davi-mbatista/snowpack-starter/README.md

 # Starter
-A simple modern dev environment using Snowpack, Preact, Typescript, and jest.
+A simple modern dev environment using Snowpack, Preact, Typescript, Jest, Playwrite, and Lighthouse